-An Advisory Council on Alzheimer's Research, Care, and Services was established to advise the Secretary for HHS on work conducted or needed regarding Alzheimer's disease and related dementias (AD/ADRD), and provide recommendations for the National Plan on a yearly basis.
-The Advisory Council meets officially every quarter for public meetings, and through subcommittee meet as often as necessary.
+The Advisory Council on Alzheimer's Research, Care, and Services was established to advise the Secretary for HHS on work conducted or needed regarding Alzheimer's disease and related dementias (AD/ADRD) and provide recommendations for the National Plan on a yearly basis.
+The Advisory Council meets officially every quarter for public meetings, and through subcommittees, members meet as often as necessary.

 Comments and questions, or alerts to broken links, should be sent to firstname.lastname@example.org.

-Dr. Janicki is the Co-chair of the National Task Group on Intellectual Disabilities and Dementia Practices (NTG), and a retired Associate Professor of Human Development in the Department of Disability and Human Development at the University of Illinois at Chicago.
-He served as the Director for Aging Services at the New York State Office for People with Developmental Disabilities and was the project director of a NIH-funded effort that provided the World Health Organization with a series of background reports on promoting longevity among adults with intellectual disabilities throughout the world.
-Dr. Janicki is a strong advocate for the special needs of people with Down syndrome and other intellectual disabilities who develop dementia as they age, and their family caregivers who are also aging.
-He has consistently attended quarterly meetings since the beginning of the Advisory Council and provides an insight into the work and a vulnerable population that others do not have.
-He has demonstrated a long-term commitment to dementia and the challenges that people with intellectual disabilities and their family caregivers face.
+Dr. Janicki is the Co-chair of the National Task Group on Intellectual Disabilities and Dementia Practices (NTG) and a retired Associate Professor of Human Development in the Department of Disability and Human Development at the University of Illinois at Chicago.
+He served as the Director for Aging Services at the New York State Office for People with Developmental Disabilities.
+He was the project director of a NIH-funded effort that provided the World Health Organization with a series of background reports on promoting longevity among adults with intellectual disabilities throughout the world.
+Dr. Janicki is a strong advocate for the special needs of people with Down syndrome and other intellectual disabilities who develop dementia as they age and their family caregivers, who are also aging.
+He has consistently attended quarterly meetings since the beginning of the Advisory Council, even prior to joining the Council, and provides an insight into the work and a vulnerable population that others do not have.
+He continuously demonstrates a long-term commitment to addressing dementia and the challenges that people with intellectual disabilities and their family caregivers face.

 Ms. Molke is the Director of the Bureau of Aging and Disability Resources in the Division of Public Health within the Wisconsin Department of Health Services.
 She has over 20 years of experience working in the field of aging and disabilities, including public and private sector experience serving people with dementia.
 Her Bureau administers a variety of programs and services for people with dementia and their caregivers.
 She serves as the Chair and spokesperson for the Wisconsin State Dementia Plan and Steering Committee.
 Wisconsin, as a state, is a leader in dementia care and much of their work is under her leadership.